SawdustSoftware/flask-chassis/README.md

 Chassis is a "batteries included" boilerplate flask project to use as a quick starting point, especially for REST services.

+To see how easy it is to get up and running with Flask and Chassis, check out my 10 minute live coding presentation at the Boston Python group, where I write a backend for a backbone.js TODO app: https://github.com/malicustommade/chassis-backbonetodo

 Features
 --------